 The Diagnostics CLI (

 nrdiag) is a utility that automatically detects common problems with New Relic products.
 If the Diagnostics CLI detects a problem, it suggests troubleshooting steps.
-The Diagnostics CLI can also automatically attach troubleshooting data to a New Relic Support ticket.
+The Diagnostics CLI can automatically upload troubleshooting data to a New Relic account.

 The Diagnostics CLI is open source and is located in GitHub.